PauliSairanen/markdown-example/README.md

 npm install docsify docsify-cli -g
 ```

-4. to see the doc page in browser run command:
+4. to see the doc page in browser cd into repo folder and run command:

 ```bash
 docksify serve